RandomInternetPreson/LucidWebSearch/README.md

 **Go To**: Use this command to go to a specific website.
           &nbsp;&nbsp;&nbsp;&nbsp;Example: `go to https://forecast.weather.gov/MapClick.php?lat=38.579440000000034&lon=-121.49084999999997 and give me a 5 day forcast using only cute emojis in a table format` If doing multiple urls put spaces (not commas) between each url.

+ ### Enable Auto PDF
+If you "go to" a web page the is a pdf or your AI picks a web page that is a pdf, this will automatically use OCR to scan the downloaded pdf.
+Example `go to https://physics.uwo.ca/~mhoude2/courses/PDF%20files/physics1501/Ch5-Gravitation.pdf and pick out a cool equation to explain to me`

+### OCR Model Selection
+You can select between 2 OCR models, a small and large model.
+The small model will use about ~13GB with the large model using about 2.5GB+ more.
+You can run the OCR models in a CPU mode, but 5GB of vram will still be used.
+The OCR model nouget does not have a means of forcing the model to use CPU mode, however if you replace the device.py file with the one from my repo you can make it happen (LINK).

+### Full Precision Option
+Only applicable if you are running in CPU mode, this can speed up inferencing, enable it if CPU mode is too slow for you.

+### OCR Everything
+Enabling this will execute OCR on both web pages and .pdf web pages.
+Very useful if doing research where scientific and mathematical symbols are displayed on a web page.
+Example `go to https://en.wikipedia.org/wiki/Quantum_mechanics and write out the equation for the time evolution of a quantum state described by the Schrödinger equation that you read in the page, and explain each variable.
+When you are writing out the equations, can you give me markdown outputs and make sure there is only a single dollar sign at the beginning and end of the equation so I can render it with markdown?`

 ## Recommendations
 It is recommended that you run your textgen-webui interface in a browser other than Chrome.
 In addition have both browsers open and in view so you can monitor the sites the AI is visiting.